 If you’ve been shopping around for mushroom products, you’ve probably stumbled upon terms like “hot water mushroom extract” and “dual mushroom extract.”
 Turns out, these aren’t just fancy words used by mushroom farmers.
 They refer to how each product is made – which ultimately impacts how it works on your body.
 So let’s take a look at choosing a mushroom powder vs extract…

-Mushroom products come in many shapes and sizes.
-We have pills, tinctures, extracts and powders… It’s enough to make your head spin!
+Mushroom products come in all shapes and sizes.
+We have pills, tinctures, extracts and powders… It’s enough to make your head spin.

 So, let’s start from the beginning… What is an extract?

 An extract is when you take a raw material and apply a solvent to it, which is usually water or alcohol.
 The solvent then dissolves some of the compounds, which in scientific terms, draws out the goodness.

 So what’s the point of dissolving mushrooms, instead of just, well, eating them?

 Did you know that mushrooms on their own are incredibly hard for the human body to digest?

 They have a tough cell wall containing chitin, which locks in nutrients like polysaccharides, terpenoids and proteins (more on these in a minute).
 Chitin is the same compound that’s found in crustacean shells, insect shells and fish.
 In other words, rock-hard stuff.

 That’s why medicinal mushrooms are often extracted.
 We need to break down the chitin wall to get to the good stuff (as the saying goes, the best things in life don’t come easy).